 We take the security of all the data we hold seriously.
-Staff are trained on data protection, confidentiality and security.
+Staff is trained on data protection, confidentiality, and security.

 We have a framework of policies and procedures which ensure we regularly review the appropriateness of the measures we have in place to keep the data we hold secure.

 All information you provide to us is stored on our secure servers.

 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our site; any transmission is at your own risk.
 Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.